QUICK TRAIL FACTS

 - Pets: yes

-If you’re headed up the yellow trail, make sure you don’t miss the walking path off to the left at roughly half a mile from the connector trail.
+If you’re headed up Starr Trail, make sure you don’t miss the walking path that veers to the left at roughly half a mile from the connector trail.
 It’s marked by a cairn, but I missed it!
-If you miss it, you’ll end up walking along a grassy old road or snowmobile path — it’s not as nice, but it does reconnect with the hiking path.
+If you miss it, you’ll end up walking along a grassy old road, now the ski trail.
+It’s not as nice, but it does reconnect with the hiking path.

 If you start from the Black Mountain base lodge, you’ll want to hike up the mountain underneath the chairlift farthest to the right (if you’re looking up the mountain).
 Once you get to the top of the chairlift, continue left on the road behind it.
 Look for a sign for the Whitecap/Black Mountain trail on your right in about 100 yards.

 Directions: From Route 5 (also called the Ellis River Road) turn right on Andover Road and onto the short bridge over Ellis River.
-After .4 miles, turn left on East Andover Road, and go another .2 miles to the parking lot on the left.
+After 0.4 miles, turn left on East Andover Road, and go another 0.2 miles to the first of tw0 parking lots on the left.
 The trail begins across the road.
+Additionally, if you drive another 0.9 miles down East Andover Road, you’ll arrive at the parking lot for the River to Ridge Trail.